 Criteria Process Evidence to retain Repeating blocks From RCP or site inspection photo, confirm the existence of repeating blocks.
 RCP or Assessor's mock-up of typical grid or photo demonstrating regular grid.
-Identify repeating block coverage From RCP or site walk through, confirm the repeating blocks are consistent for either 50% NLA or 250m 2 (whichever is smaller).
+Identify repeating block coverage From RCP or site walk through, confirm the repeating blocks are consistent for either 50% NLA or 250m2 (whichever is smaller).
 RCP or Assessor's mock-up drawing identifying the area of the repeating block.
 Luminaire From documentation provided or site inspection to identify which type or luminaire listed in Table 1 is observed in each Functional Space.
-Photographs or site notes or drawings demonstrating that non-standard light fittings comprise less than 5% of installed power across the Open Office Area.
+Site notes confirming only minor variations in luminaires present I the Functional space compared to the repeating block.
 Photographs or site notes identifying all qualifying luminaire types are present within the Open Office Area.